 As an experienced English copywriter, technical editor, writing trainer/coach, my ambition is to make every word your write work for you.
 I support you to write clearly, concisely, accurately, and convincingly for your target audience.

-To quote Lee Iacocca, well known US automobile executive: “You can have brilliant ideas but if you can’t get them across, your ideas won’t get you anywhere.“
+“You can have brilliant ideas but if you can’t get them across, your ideas won’t get you anywhere.”
+Lee Iacocca, well known US automobile executive

 And this where Helen West can help you.
 Effective written communication is very often an underestimated challenge.
 This is especially the case when presenting complex information to a target audience who may not have the same specialist knowledge as you, the writer.

 Some people want support in writing and editing a key document for their business, or in preparing a conference presentation.
 Others are looking for writing training and coaching to help them improve their own writing skills.
 I can help you to find and develop the best writing solutions for your needs.

 Whether you’re working in business, industry, research or government, writing is certain to be a key part of your job.
 It makes sense: the better you can write, the more efficient and productive you are.
 That’s what I do: help you bring your writing skills up to speed, whether you want someone to write for you; edit your document; or teach you new writing skills.